 AI glossary

-Do you hear AI jargon and you're not sure if you need to know what it means or if it’s relevant to your not-for-profit?
-We’ve put together a focused list of key AI terminology that you are likely to hear and what it means for NFPs.
+We’ve pulled together the following list of key AI terms that you are likely to hear - and what it means for NFPs.
 This list is designed to help you feel more confident when conversations stray into technical terminology, and some questions you should ask if you hear the terms.
-This is by no means a complete list of terms but hopefully will be able to help with some of the more frequently used terminology.
+This is by no means a complete list of terms but hopefully it can help with some of the more frequently used terminology.

 Artificial Intelligence (AI)